IangolaAndri/Bloom-of-Memories/README.md

 ## How the dataset becomes a painting

 Every photograph is reduced to a set of RGB colour samples.
 These are grouped into a pool, one pool per photo.
 Each colour in the pool carries a saturation value, brightness, and hue.
-Once all pools are built, a statistical profile of the entire dataset is computed: average saturation, brightness, warmth, contrast, and hue spread.
+Once all pools are built, a statistical profile of the entire dataset is computed: average warmth, contrast, and hue spread.

 When painting begins, each of the daubs picks a random photo pool, then draws a colour from it.
-60% of daubs favour the most saturated candidate from 10 samples pulling vivid, prominent colours to the surface.
-40% take any colour at random, preserving quieter and neutral tones.
 The result is a painting whose palette is a direct reflection of the colour memory of the dataset: its warmth, its contrast, how wide or narrow its range of hues.

 ---